Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 *INTERNAL USE* - This means don't publish this note to Steam, it's for internal tracking purposes only

+1.0.1 Release Notes:

+Thank you all for joining us on this journey through Spud.
+We're logging and addressing the bugs reported by our internal QA as well as by the community and resolving in order of severity as quickly as we can.

+In this release, we have made a number of fixes and adjustments:

+Bug Fixes:
+Expired passports now properly apply rejection logic and give alerts to the player on processing.

+Balancing:
+Increased missile speed by 100 (500 -> 600)

+Misc:
+Changed minimum speed of potato gibs to allow for more even gib distribution

-FULL RELEASE TASKS: 2024-11-24 - 0.1.1
+FULL RELEASE TASKS: 2024-11-24 - 1.0.1

 General Tasks:
   [ ] - Add new missile explosion animation
-  [ ] - Add new potato type art and re-institute potato type rules [ ] - Make expiration apply as expected (if past date) [ ] - Option to disable the timer in Story and Endless mode  > Attribute: https://steamcommunity.com/app/3291880/discussions/0/603016087419796439/
+  [ ] - Add new potato type art and re-institute potato type rules [x] - Make expiration apply as expected (if past date) [ ] - Option to disable the timer in Story and Endless mode  > Attribute: https://steamcommunity.com/app/3291880/discussions/0/603016087419796439/
   [ ] - Don't set stamps to go invisible when quota reached in Endless mode [ ] - Hook up game won, level lost, and level won scenes to gameUI scene